exxeleron/qXL/doc/Tutorial/Lesson02/README.md

 To open a connection the `qRTDOpen` formula needs to be called.
 It is described in details [here](../../doc/RTD-API-Functions.md.md#qRTDOpen).

-We suggest to have a seperate sheet in each project which handles all connections.
+We suggest to have a separate sheet in each project which handles all connections.
 It is more convenient to use Named Ranges for referring to connection details in `qRTDOpen` ' function, as can be seen on the screen below.

 ![qRTDOpen](../Lesson02/img/qRTDOpen.png)